Family Relationships Explained

 Blood Line

-Is the descendants of one individual; pedigree.
+Blood Line is the descendants of one individual; pedigree.
 Every direct relative is a blood relative.
 Blood really means shared DNA.
 Aunts/Uncles/Nephews/Nieces and Cousins may also be blood relatives if they are related by birth.
 This example should clarify.
 Your father has a brother who has two children, Jack and Jill.
 Uncle Jack and Aunt Jill are blood relatives.
 Why? because your grandfather is Jack’s and Jill’s Father.
 This is a DNA match.
 Uncle Jack gets married to Betty who isn’t related.
 But by marriage, she becomes your aunt.
 This means that in almost every extended family marriage one member of the marriage is a blood relative, the other is simply connected via marriage.
-Too bad, we don’t have the terms Stepuncle, Stepaunt, Stepnephew, and Stepniece, but we don’t.
+Unfortunately, we don’t use the terms Stepuncle, Stepaunt, Stepnephew, and Stepniece.

-Yes, there are sometimes exceptions to the norm.
+Sometimes exceptions to the norm.
 It Jack and Betty had been second cousins and were connected through a blood tie, this would make them both blood relatives to you.
+(2nd and 3rd cousin marriages are a common pedigree collapse).
+My brother-in-law and his wife, my sister-in-law share a set of great-grandparents.

 Sibling